Category Archives: Favorites

 Delight the light-weight simpleton

-Whose cannot carry shoulders win
+Whose cannot-carry shoulders win

 The world gets smaller every day